Giving Sunshine Coast kids with disabilities the brightest start

 Two years later, Bright Start Early Learning and Early Intervention is now a haven for families with children living with disabilities.
 Providing daily early learning services and childcare for children ages two to six, the centre also has a therapy room for independent therapists to deliver therapy to children.

-“Instead of the family travelling to each therapist, or them fitting in appointments at home around all their other family commitments, therapists come to Bright Start to have the appointment with the children in our therapy room during the child’s day with us.
-The therapist can also chat directly to the educator to immediately implement homework activities into the classroom, it’s a collaborative approach,” says Sarah.
+“Instead of the family travelling to each therapist or fitting in appointments at home around all their other family commitments, therapists come to Bright Start to have the appointment with the children in our therapy room during the child’s day with us.
+The therapist can also chat directly with the educator to implement homework activities in the classroom immediately.
+It’s a collaborative approach,” says Sarah.

 “There’s no travel, no reason for mum to cut her work day short for appointments.
 It’s a simple yet life-changing solution for families.”